Sesame Street (fictional location): The Arbor

-To the left of 123 is a forecourt that serves as the entrance to a carriage house.
-The forecourt called the Arbor serves as a playground and separates 123 from a tenement.
-The set continues to the left of the Arbor as the street turns to the left.
-In the first season, the Arbor was a tiny location between the two buildings, as there was no curve in the street.
+The Arbor is a forecourt that serves as the entrance to a carriage house; it is also a playground, and separates 123 from a tenement.
+In the first season, the Arbor was a tiny location between the two buildings.
 In the late 1990s, the characters decided that the neighborhood needed more green space and built a community garden in a vacant lot behind the Arbor.
 The garden behind the Arbor is where Stinky the Stinkweed resides.

 At one time, the carriage house that serves as its backdrop housed a garage.
-Susan kept her Volkswagen there while at other points Oscar (who has also been shown as the owner of the garage) has kept his Sloppy Jalopy there and Hiroshi used the space as his art studio.
-For a while, it was the location of Gina's veterinary practice, and later Charlie's Auto Repair garage.
+Susan kept her Volkswagen there and Hiroshi used the space as his art studio.
+At other points, Oscar the Grouch (who has also been shown as the owner of the garage) has kept his Sloppy Jalopy there.
+The Sloppy Jalopy is the name of the car Oscar uses for his taxi service, which was first introduced on the show in episode 1252.
+For a while, it was also the location of Gina's veterinary practice, and later Charlie's Auto Repair garage.
 During the Season 46 set redesign, it was converted to a community center with the community garden being extended behind 123, connecting onto Big Bird's nest area while becoming Abby Cadabby's home.

 Hooper's Store

-Hooper's Store is located immediately after the bend in the road.
-It serves as a lunch counter and general store.
-Above the store were the apartments of Bob, David, and now, Charlie.
+Hooper's Store serves as a lunch counter and general store.
+Above the store were the apartments of Bob, David, and most recently, Charlie.

 Hooper's Store was opened by Mr. Harold Hooper in 1951.
-David worked at the store from 1971 to 1983, becoming the proprietor of Hooper's Store following the death of Mr. Hooper (which was the result of the death of Will Lee).
+David worked at the store from 1971 to 1983, becoming the proprietor of Hooper's Store following the death of Mr. Hooper (due to the death of actor Will Lee).

 In 1989, David moved away to live with his grandmother and left the store in the hands of a retired firefighter named Mr. Handford.
 The store's current proprietor is Alan who bought the store from Mr. Handford in 1998.